hplp/2025-asic-design-projects-audioaccel/README.md

 AudioAccel

 ## Project Description:
 The goal of this project is to design a custom ASIC that accelerates audio signal processing using a Cascaded Integrator-Comb (CIC) filter, targeting efficient sample rate conversion for real-time audio applications.
 The main problem we are addressing is the inefficiency of traditional signal processing pipelines, especially in devices like wireless audio systems, hearing aids, and professional audio equipment, which require efficient downsampling and upsampling.
-By implementing the CIC filter directly in hardware, we aim to reduce power consumption and latency, improving both performance and energy efficiency for audio processing tasks.
+By implementing the CIC filter directly in hardware, we aim to reduce latency, improving both performance and energy efficiency for audio processing tasks.

 ## Key Objectives:
 •	Objective 1: Implement a highly efficient CIC filter in Verilog/VHDL for real-time audio processing (decimation and interpolation).